rotbau/tkg-multicloud-poc/manifests/README.md

 Deployment
 ```
 kubectl apply -f kuard/kuard.yaml
-By default the mainifest is set to expose as nodeport to you can check the service using
-kubectl get svc kuard
 ```

+By default the mainifest is set to expose service as LoadBalancer.
+Yon get the Kuard service IP using `kubectl get svc kuard`

 ## Tinytools